 \subsection{Optimization}

-We apply the objective of the GP-LVM, sparse GP-LVM, and Bayesian GP-LVM with the hyperboloid kernel to learn the latent variables on the Lorentz model.
+Here, we discuss applying the objective of the GP-LVM, sparse GP-LVM, and Bayesian GP-LVM with the hyperboloid kernel to learn the latent variables on the Lorentz model.
 The optimization challenge is the gradient computation of the latent variables, and we must consider the curved geometry of the hyperboloid.
-We first explain the optimization of the deterministic latent variables and extend it to the Bayesian case using \textit{wrapped Gaussian distribution}~\citep{nagano2019wrapped, mathieu2019continuous, cho2022rotated}.
+First, we explain the optimization of the deterministic latent variables and extend it to the Bayesian case using a \textit{wrapped Gaussian distribution}~\citep{nagano2019wrapped, mathieu2019continuous, cho2022rotated}.